© Michael Shelford 2019

 © Michael Shelford 2018

-Race day has always seemed to do something funny to people’s brains.
-They wake up expecting to lose money and generally do so without complaint.
-For this reason, the major racing events around Australia were once frequented by what the police used to refer to as ‘the travelling class of magsmen’.
+The Melbourne Cup was once a high priority target for those the police used to refer to as ‘the travelling class of magsmen’.
 They were the swindlers who would journey by ship or train between the major racing events to take advantage of the race day crowds.

 On this occasion, all were convicted and sentenced except a slippery customer called Thomas Carmody.
 He provided evidence that he owned property in Gippsland, thus convincing the judge that he had lawful means of support.
 Sergeant Thomas Nixon, who’d been in charge of the operation, said of Carmody in his later report: “This man is one of the oldest magsmen in the City and has been before the Court frequently on various charges of obtaining money by means of the Matchbox Trick and other similar games.
 (Sergeant Thomas Nixon, Police Report entitled ‘Magsmen’, 10th December 1884).